 Oh, and what do you do with the salted skin when you finished all the salmon, you ask?
 Well this might seem totally weird, but fry it like bacon.

 Make sure all the meaty parts are removed from the skin, and place it in a pan non-skin side down and cook over medium heat for about 5 minutes, then flip and cook for another 5 minutes, or until each side is nice and crispy.
 Place on a paper towel to drain the excess fat (although it's healthy salmon fat, so you can eat it as is!).
 It will get even crispier as it cools down.
 You'll have a salty delicious piece of fried salmon skin.

 This is actually one of my favorite parts about cooking salmon - I always save the skin and fry it into crispy salmon-bacon - it is so good!

 P.S.
 If you love lox, you will probably also love these delicious little Red Caviar Toasts with Salmon Roe!

 If you enjoyed this recipe, please leave me a comment and a star rating below and let me know!
 And don't forget to share it on Facebook and Pinterest.

 Smoked Salmon - Lox Recipe

-1. Rinse the salmon and pat it dry with a paper towel.
+- Rinse the salmon and pat it dry with a paper towel.
 If it has skin, leave the skin on.
 If you feel any bones in the salmon while you are doing this, remove them - tweezers are useful for this.

-2. Combine the salt and sugar (and pepper and herbs, if using), and rub the seasoning all over the salmon.
-You should have some extra seasoning that you haven't used up - if so, just place it on top of the salmon.
+- Combine the salt and sugar (and pepper and herbs, if using), and rub the seasoning all over the salmon.
+You might have some extra seasoning that you haven't used up - if so, just place it on top of the salmon.